Itaú MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns bill-level detail for credit card bills by ID, specifying exact fields (financeCharges, payments).
-It explicitly distinguishes from the sibling tool openfinance_list_transactions, which handles itemized transactions.
-This is a specific verb+resource with clear differentiation.
+Description clearly states it returns bill-level detail for credit card bills by id, listing specific fields (financeCharges, payments) and explicitly distinguishes from sibling tool for transactions.
+Verb+resource is specific and accurate.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.